vergentos/vergentos/src/data/case-study/monaco-type-foundry-digital-asset-licensing-and-distribution.md

   userImage: '/images/ns-avatar-5.png'
   userRole: 'Founder & CEO, Monaco Type Foundry'
   reviewText: 'Digitizing our licensing process allowed us to scale globally without sacrificing security.
 Clients get instant access, and we gain insights into how our fonts are used.'
+result: Expanded international sales by 200% and cut licensing admin time by 90%
 ---

 - **Company**: Monaco Type Foundry